abraham1669/abraham1669/README.md

 I'm a Software Engineer who is passionate about writing code, solving problems, automating stuff, and building for the Web.

-- 📚 I’m currently learning  Vue JS.
+- 📚 I’m currently learning  Next JS.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/abraham-pech) [Gmail](mailto:abraham.opp@gmail.com)

 Inspired from [hazemessam](https://github.com/hazemessam)